 The Member is responsible for verifying the participation status of the Physician, Hospital, or other provider prior to receiving the health care service.
-To determine if a particular health care provider is in the Capital Health Plan provider network, review the most recent Directory of Physicians & Service Providers available, located on Capital Health Plan's web site (www.capitalhealth.com), listing those Primary Care Physicians and Contracting Providers under the Employer Sponsored Plan, or verify a specific health care provider's participation status by contacting the local Capital Health Plan office.
-Coverage may be denied for non-compliance with Capital Health Plan procedures if the Member fails to verify participation status or fails to show the Membership Card at the time services are rendered.
+To determine if a particular health care provider is in the Capital Health Plan provider network, review the most recent Directory of Physicians & Service Providers available, located on Capital Health Plan's web site (https://capitalhealth.com/directories/provider-directory).
+Members may also contact CHP Member Services at 850-383 - 3311 to verify whether a provider is in CHP's network.